The GLA600-S model is a medium-speed actuator available with large travel distances of either 400mm (15.75") or 700mm (27.5").

 |Life expectancy:||Nominal 40,000 strokes|

 Please be aware that there may some variation in the operating performance from actuator to actuator, as a rule-of-thumb allow for a 5% difference above/below the given values.
-If intending to use two actuators together to drive the same assembly connect them in parallel to the input current and ensure that the driven assembly is rigid enough to transfer forces between the actuators (so as to prevent twisting if one actuator is slightly faster than the other).
-If your assembly is not rigid, or you need it to stay perfectly level while raising (if actuating a table for example) then please contact us to discuss electronically synchronised actuator options.
+If you intend to use the actuators in sets of two or more driving the same assembly then you must ensure that the driven assembly is rigid enough to transfer forces between them effectively or else the output could twist and put excessive stress on the framework and actuators.
+If your structure is not rigid or needs to stay level throughout its travel (e.g. tabletop surfaces rising/falling level to the ground) then please get in contact to discuss automatic synchronising control options.

 (click to expand)